authzed/docs/docs/spicedb-dedicated/networking/aws.md

 # AWS PrivateLink

 Most users of SpiceDB Dedicated privately connect to SpiceDB with AWS [PrivateLink](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/aws-privatelink.html).
-PrivateLink enables private connections from your AWS accounts and VPCs to SpiceDB permission systems in your SpiceDB Dedicated environment.
-Users of SpiceDB Dedicated also have the option to configure SpiceDB to be accessed over the open internet.
+PrivateLink enables private connections from your AWS accounts and VPCs to SpiceDB Permissions Systems in your SpiceDB Dedicated environment.
+Users of SpiceDB Dedicated can also have their SpiceDB Permissions Systems configured for access over the open internet.

 ## Connect to SpiceDB Dedicated with PrivateLink